learn-co-curriculum/phase-1-class-extension-and-inheritance/README.md

 allows JavaScript objects to inherit features from one another.
 This is often referred to as a _prototype chain_.
 Methods and properties are not copied from one object to another in the prototype chain--they are accessed by _walking up_ the chain.

-### Strong Behavioral Subtyping

-When creating child `class`es, we defer to [SOLID](https://en.wikipedia.org/wiki/SOLID).
-SOLID is a set of design principles for OO programming that is intended to make software designs more understandable, flexible and maintainable.
-The 'L' in SOLID stands for is Liskov's substitution
-principle:

-> objects in a program should be replaceable with instances of their subtypes without altering the correctness of that program.

 Let's use `Vehicle` as a parent `class` with `Car` as a child `class` of `Vehicle` as an example: